Boardman Valley Nature Preserve

 As you hike these trails you'll follow the river closely in spots, walk through stands of cedar trees and over wooden bridges, pass wetlands, and cross meadows.
 Scattered throughout the cedar groves are numerous picnic tables for a shaded lunch spot!
 Also dispersed along the trail are a number of observation/fishing decks overlooking the river.

-The Boardman Valley Nature Preserve is currently accessed via the parking lot adjacent to the adjacent to the OLD YMCA on Racquet Club Drive.
+The Boardman Valley Nature Preserve is currently accessed via the parking lot adjacent to the OLD YMCA on Racquet Club Drive.
 Public restrooms are available within the YMCA building.
 For recreational opportunities at the YMCA, please follow this link: Grand Traverse Bay YMCA

 Did you know?
 The world-famous Adams dry fly, which has helped anglers land countless trout, was created in 1922 by local fly tier Leonard Halladay and first used on the Boardman River by Charles F. Adams!
 Cool!